jacquelineheatley/07-08-project-1/README.md

 Prerequisites

-*github
+* github
-*VS Code
+* VS Code
+* //

 Installation

-1. Get a free API Key at
+1. Get a free API Key at //
 2. Clone the repo
-3. Install
+3. Install //
 4. Enter the API in

 Usage

+If random facts and quotes about cats tickles your toebeans this app is for you!
+If you enjoy looking at random cat pictures and gif then this app is also for you!

+screenshots
-Examples of how to enjoy this project. screenshots code examples demos
+code examples
+demos